danae/hku-makerskills/README.md

 5. Reboot the Pi and connect an USB cable from the pc to the USB port of the Pi.

-If the Pi isn't discovered as an *USB Ethernet/RNDIS Gadget*, then follow the steps on [this French website](http://domotique.caron.ws/cartes-microcontroleurs/raspberrypi/pi-zero-otg-ethernet/) to install the correct driver:
+The first time I did this the Pi wasn't discovered as an *USB Ethernet/RNDIS Gadget*, so I followed the steps on [this French website](http://domotique.caron.ws/cartes-microcontroleurs/raspberrypi/pi-zero-otg-ethernet/) to install the correct driver:

 6. Download the RNDIS driver provided by the website and extract it.
 7. In the Windows Device Manager, locate the Pi, right click on it and select *Properties*.
 8. Install the driver by locating it with the *Install driver...*  option.

-Now I can SSH into the Pi using its IPv6 address on the `usb0` interface, e.g.:
+Now you can SSH into the Pi using its IPv6 address on the `usb0` interface, e.g.:

 ```shell
 ssh pi@fe80::5563:28e9:b94e:8c3c%eth3
 ```

-However every time the Pi boots the IPv6 address changes, due to the virtual network that is created, so I would like to use the hostname of the Pi to SSH into it or set a fixed IP address.
+Note: make sure that your Pi is stored safe, so that the SD card cannot bend or break and you don't have to buy a new SD card and re-install all the software ;).

 ### Set a fixed IPv6 address

+Every time the Pi boots the IPv6 address changes, due to the virtual network that is created.
+There are some tutorial to set up an automatic DNS service, so that the hostname `raspberrypi.local` is automatically linked to the correct IP address.
+This is done using a *Zeroconf* or *Bomnjour* service for Windows.
+However none of the tutorials I found worked, so I decided to give the Pi a fixed IP address, e.g. `169.254.64.64` and `fe80::40:40`.

 To set a fixed IPv6 address, add the following lines to the `/etc/dhcpcd.conf` file: